 From a corporate point of view, 2013 was the decisive year.
-The two international infrastructure investment funds of Goldman Sachs took control over the Company, which changed its name to Redexis Gas, thus concluding the process to acquire the Group.
+The two international infrastructure investment funds of Goldman Sachs took control over the Company, which changed its name to Redexis Gas, S.A., thus concluding the process to acquire the Group.

 At the end of 2014, the company signed an agreement to acquire Gas Energía Distribución Murcia, S.A. (renamed to Redexis Gas Murcia, S.A.) and additional gas distribution assets in Spain from Naturgás Energía Distribución, S.A.
 (NED) in Murcia, Extremadura, Madrid, Catalonia, Community of Valencia and Castile and Leon.
 The closing of the acquisition of Redexis Gas Murcia was completed on January 2015 and the additional assets on June 2015.
 This operation demonstrates the strength of Redexis Gas in the gas distribution sector, provide access to natural gas to more than 5.2 million residential customers and industrial clients.

 Additionally, 75 thousand connection points were acquired from Repsol in 2015 and 2016, of which 9.5 thousand connection points were integrated in 2015 and the remaining in 2016.